zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 Administrators can use the installed ESM functionality to create, delete, list, and query a distributed identity mapping filter or filters:

-Use the commands specific to your ESM to create distributed identity mapping filter.
+Use the commands specific to your ESM to create a distributed identity mapping filter.

 :::note
 User specified parameters are presented in the section [Parameters in the ESM commands](#parameters-in-the-esm-commands).